 At Trinity, we celebrate God’s gift of music as a vehicle for the Word.
 Members share their varying gifts of time and talent, offering music to God’s glory.
 We rejoice in this ministry as it enhances our worship experience, supports the work of the people, and carries the message of God’s redeeming love to the world.

 Handbell Quartet (adult) meets as schedules permit

-We collaborate with First Presbyterian Church and other downtown Galesburg churches to provide a solid educational and relationship building experience for children.
+We collaborate with other downtown Galesburg churches to provide a solid educational and relationship building experience for children.

 Christian faith development and spiritual growth are key elements for adults as well.
 Opportunities available:

 Watch this section for additional information as it grows to learn more about the ministries we do together at Trinity!

 To nurture the members of the congregation so that they might discover within the fellowship, encouragement and supportive attitudes toward growth in faith and hope and love.
 To develop and oversee the ministries of Trinity which focus on faith nurture in the congregation through education, care, and developing relationships.

 To develop and oversee the ministries of Trinity which focus on the faith active in love by making a difference in the wider community through caring, justice, invitation, and sharing with others.
 To provide leadership and organization for the congregation so that it might responsibly learn about and carry out social ministry in our community and to motivate our members in the ministry of witness, outreach, church growth and development.